wp-plugins/personal-welcome/readme.txt

 == Changelog ==

+= 0.3.3 =

+Fixed bug introduced in 0.3.2.
+Thanks to Jim from http://www.tripawds.com/ for reporting it.

+= 0.3.2 =

-0.3.2 Compatibility with WP 3.0, updated styles
+Compatibility with WP 3.0, updated styles

+= 0.3.1 =

-0.3.1 Update plugin URI
+Update plugin URI

+= 0.3 =

-0.3 Add ability to set user or user and blogs as spam 0.2 Added list of each users blogs to the main table
+Add ability to set user or user and blogs as spam

+= 0.2 =

+Added list of each users blogs to the main table